solomson/solom.tech/about.md

 ---
-layout: about
+layout: main
 title: About
-permalink: about
+permalink: /about/
 ---

 We are a small company specializing in Microsoft cloud solutions.
 We are based in Trondheim, Norway and have been in business since 2021.
 We are a Microsoft partner and have been working with Microsoft Azure since 2018.
-We have experience with both small and large customers in both public and private sectors. and have worked with everything from small web applications to large enterprise solutions.
+We have experience with both small and large clients in both public and private sectors. and have worked with everything from small web applications to large enterprise solutions.

 ## Our services